emqx/emqx-docs/en_US/deploy/cluster/lb.md

 ### Certificate Information from Proxy Protocol

-EMQX only supports extracting certificate information from Proxy Protocol v2 headers.
+EMQX only supports extracting certificate information, such as Common Name (CN) and Subject, from Proxy Protocol v2 headers.

 ## Select an LB Product